-Frisella grew up in San Francisco as the son of an Italian-American firefighter and an Irish-American mother.
+Daniel Vincent Frisella was born on March 4, 1946.
+He grew up in San Francisco as the son of an Italian-American firefighter and an Irish-American mother.
 He was a star baseball player at Serra High School in San Mateo before pursuing a college education, first at the College of San Mateo in his freshman year, and then at Washington State University in his sophomore and junior years.
 In both of his years at Washington State, he led his college team to a division title and was named to the All-Conference team.

 Frisella’s wife, the onetime Pamela Marshall, played an important role not only in his personal life but in his athletic career.
 She was quite athletic herself.
 Before their marriage she had spent a year as an offensive end and safety in a women’s professional football league.
 In her, Danny Frisella had not only a life partner but a motivator and an active participant in his training.

 Frisella continued to pitch spectacularly through the first half of the season.
-At the All-Star break, Frisella had thrown 47 innings and had allowed only 10 runs on 38 hits, 12 bases on balls, and 3 home runs while striking out 51 batters.
-Frisella’s second half wasn’t nearly as strong as a result of soreness in his shoulder that started in July, but he did pitch effectively in September and ended the ’71 season with 42 games finished and 12 saves while posting a 1.99 ERA in 90 2/3 innings.
+At the All-Star break, Frisella had thrown 47 innings with a 1.72 ERA, having allowed only 10 runs on 38 hits, 12 bases on balls, and 3 home runs while striking out 51 batters.
+Frisella’s second half wasn’t nearly as strong as a result of soreness in his shoulder that started in July, but he did pitch effectively in September and ended the 1971 season with 42 games finished and 12 saves while posting a 1.99 ERA with 92 strikeouts in 90 2/3 innings.
 In 1972, Frisella picked up nine saves, but as a result of further arm problems his overall numbers were down and he was dealt to the Atlanta Braves along on the offseason with roommate Gary Gentry for Felix Millan and George Stone in what turned out to be a great trade for the Mets.
 It did not work out so well for Frisella.

 After two poor seasons in the Braves bullpen—his 4.67 ERA over 78 games proved to be the highest he would have for any of the five major league clubs he pitched for—Frisella was traded to the Padres for Cito Gaston.
 He bounced back in his one season in San Diego with a 3.13 ERA in a career-high 97 2/3 innings (1-6 record notwithstanding), but Frisella was traded again just before Opening Day in 1976 to the St. Louis Cardinals.
 He spent just two months there before he was moved to the Milwaukee Brewers.
 Despite the multiple stops, 1976 was another successful season for Frisella as he closed for the Brewers and picked up 10 saves, his most since leaving the Mets.